RamyaB2006/RamyaB2006/README.md

 ## 🔹 About Me
 - 🎓 Studying **B.E.
 Computer Science and Engineering** at **R.M.K.
 Engineering College, Chennai**
 - 📊 CGPA: **8.31**
-- 💡 Interested in **Web Development, AI, Intelligent Systems, and Problem Solving**
+- 💡 Interested in **Artificial Intelligence, Intelligent Systems, Web Development, and Problem Solving**
 - 🚀 Passionate about learning new technologies and building real-world applications

 ---